Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Data_Assimilation/Merged_Sensors_Receivers.rst

 Overview
 --------

-Adding the sensors into the RECEIVERS after creating a regular grid of receivers.
+Merges sensor locations into an existing RECEIVERS table previously created with a regular grid.

 Arguments
 ---------